sheganinans/stockfighter/README.md

 }
 ```

-Using the ws and carboxyl library with SF!:
+Fully asynchronous and non-blocking example with WS and carboxyl FRP library!:

 ```rust
 #[macro_use] extern crate stockfighter;